Tollwood Festival: Description

 Tollwood Festival is organized by the Tollwood GmbH.
 The festival takes place on approximately 30,000-meter2 ground area.
 It has around 900,000 visitors in summer and in winter about 600,000.
 Financing is covered by approximately 40% from ticket sales, 40% of the rental income on stand operators and 20% from sponsors.
 Government grants are not included.

 Special features of the festival were the marketplace of ideas, the ecological gastronomy festival and the cultural program of music, various forms of theater, performances and visual art.
 The festival featured a wide range of musical styles such as rock, singer-songwriters, jazz and blues.
 Furthermore, theatrical and artistic performances were also held.

 Since 1988, the Tollwood festival focuses on different contents and takes a different forms and genres each year.
 The festival attempts to connect the cultural offerings of music, theater, cabaret and art with an ecological consciousness.
 Here, a large part of the cultural events that take place offer free admission.

 The festival sees itself as a forum for ecology and environmental awareness.
 It wants to serve as a platform for important topics in this area and provide a catalyst for environmental projects.
 This entails the organic certification of the gastronomy festival since winter 2003 and the "Bio for children" action, that the Tollwood developed in 2006, in cooperation with the Department of Health and Environment of the City of Munich.
 There is also a commitment to healthier mobile telephony and sustainability.

 Program highlights are seasonal selected by the festival.

 In cooperation with Deutsche Tierschutzbund e.V.
 (German Animal Welfare Society), Tollwood campaigns for an end to the intensive animal farming.

 Summer festival

 The summer festival extends over 25 days in June and July and takes place in the southern Olympiapark.
 These include 50 dining establishments and over 200 stalls selling handicrafts.
-At the beginning only the part between the Ost-West-Friedenskirche and the Spiridon-Louis-Ring was used.
+At the beginning only the part between the East-West Peace Church and the Spiridon-Louis-Ring was used.
 There is a theater and performance program and performances from international musicians.
-Performances so far at the festivals include those from Miriam Makeba, Lou Reed, Bob Dylan, Kris Kristofferson, Milow, Amy Macdonald, Angelo Branduardi, Hubert von Goisern, Hans Söllner, Hannes Wader, Konstantin Wecker, Gary Moore, Joan Baez, Wolfgang Ambros, Marianne Faithfull, Manfred Man, Jethro Tull, Foreigner, Toto, BAP and Emerson, Lake & Palmer.
+Performances so far at the festivals include those from Miriam Makeba, Lou Reed, Roxette, Bob Dylan, Kris Kristofferson, Milow, Amy Macdonald, Angelo Branduardi, Hubert von Goisern, Hans Söllner, Hannes Wader, Konstantin Wecker, Gary Moore, Joan Baez, Wolfgang Ambros, Marianne Faithfull, Manfred Man, Jethro Tull, Foreigner, Toto, BAP and Emerson, Lake & Palmer.

 Due to noise control reasons, the live music events usually end by 11 pm.
 The discos are equipped with limiters.